French priest kidnapped by gunmen in northern Cameroon

 “We have good reason to believe that it may have been people from Nigeria and Boko Haram in particular,” Marsaud said.

-Henri Djionyang, the vicar general of Maroua in Cameroon, told Radio France International that locals said the kidnappers spoke to each other in English.
-The Far North province of Cameroon is francophone, English is the language of Nigeria.

-If confirmed to be the work of Boko Haram, the attack would be the latest by Islamists targeting French in the region.
+If confirmed to be the work of Boko Haram, the attack would be the latest of series by Islamists targeting French citizens in the region.

 Two French journalists were killed in northern Mali this month in an attack claimed by al Qaeda in the Islamic Maghreb (AQIM) in retaliation for France’s operations in Mali.
-Security experts say the killing may have been a botched kidnapping.
+Security experts say, however, the killing may have been the result of a botched kidnapping for money.

 Boko Haram kidnapped a French family of seven on holiday in northern Cameroon in February and released them in April.

-Hollande denied a ransom was paid but a confidential Nigerian government report seen by Reuters said Boko Haram was given the equivalent of $3.15 million by French and Cameroonian negotiators.
+French President Francois Hollande denied a ransom was paid but a confidential Nigerian government report obtained by Reuters said Boko Haram was given the equivalent of $3.15 million by French and Cameroonian negotiators.

 Four French hostages abducted in northern Niger were also freed last month.
 French media reported a 20-million-euro ransom had been paid, something Paris strongly denied.

+France still has one of its citizens held in Nigeria by Ansaru.
+There are two more French hostages being held in the Sahel region by suspected Islamists and four French journalists held in Syria.

-Additional reporting by Brian Love in Paris and Aziz El-Yaakoubi in Rabat; Writing by Daniel Flynn and Bate Felix; Editing by Matthew Mpoke Bigg and Alison Williams
+Additional reporting by Brian Love; Writing by Daniel Flynn and Bate Felix; Editing by Alison Williams